Moon Rabbit is a sustainable social enterprise café from community organisation the Bridge.

 These are some of the measures we’ve taken at Moon Rabbit to help the environment:

 - We don’t have disposable takeaway cups.
-BYO mug, borrow a pre-loved mug from our collection or purchase a Moon Rabbit reusable cup.
+BYO mug, borrow a pre-loved mug or glass jar from our collection, or purchase a Moon Rabbit reusable cup.

 - We don’t offer plastic takeaway containers.
-All takeaway food is served in paper bags, cardboard boxes and glass jars, and we serve food and drinks in ceramic plates and cups with proper cutlery to customers who dine in at the café.
-Local residents and workers can take their food on a plate and return it later.
+All takeaway food is served in paper bags and glass jars, and we serve food and drinks in ceramic plates and cups with proper cutlery to customers who dine in at the café.

 - We don’t sell drinks in plastic bottles.
-All of our cold drinks come in glass bottles, and customers can refill their own water bottles at Moon Rabbit for free.
+All of our cold drinks come in glass bottles and aluminium cans, and customers can refill their own water bottles at Moon Rabbit for free.

 - We don’t have disposable carry trays.
 Cloth carry bags are available for purchase if you need to carry more than one coffee.